 Diuretics: Co-administration of Empagliflozin with diuretics resulted in increased urine volume.
 Insulin or Insulin Secretagogues: Co-administration of Empagliflozin with insulin or insulin secretagogues increases the risk for hypoglycemia.
 Positive Urine Glucose Test: Monitoring glycemic control with urine glucose tests is not recommended in patients taking SGLT2 inhibitors as SGLT2 inhibitors increase urinary glucose excretion and will lead to positive urine glucose tests.
-Use alternative methods to monitor glycemic control.
-Interference with 1,5-anhydroglucitol (1,5 AG) Assay: Monitoring glycemic control with 1,5-AG assay is not recommended as measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
-Use alternative methods to monitor glycemic control.
+Use alternative methods to monitor glycemic control with 1,5-AG assay is not recommended as measurements of 1,5-AG are unreliable in assessing glycemic control in patients taking SGLT2 inhibitors.
+Use alternative methods to monitor glycemic glycemic control glycemic control with 1,5-AG are unreliable in assessing glycemic control.